luismayta/flutter-sample/SECURITY.md

 ## Reporting a Security Bug

-If you think you have discovered a security issue in any of the base-template projects, we'd love to hear from you.
+If you think you have discovered a security issue in any of the flutter-sample projects, we'd love to hear from you.
 We will take all security bugs seriously and if confirmed upon investigation we will patch it within a reasonable amount of time and release a public security bulletin discussing the impact and credit the discoverer.

 There are two ways to report a security bug.
-The easiest is to email a description of the flaw and any related information (e.g. reproduction steps, version) to [security at base-template dot org](mailto:security@hadenlabs.com).
+The easiest is to email a description of the flaw and any related information (e.g. reproduction steps, version) to [security at flutter-sample dot org](mailto:security@hadenlabs.com).